 At my house growing up, holidays were accompanied by a pie buffet.
-Pumpkin, coconut cream, and my personal favorite, chocolate pudding pie are always among the dessert selections.
+Pumpkin, coconut cream, and my personal favorite, chocolate pudding pie were always among the dessert selections.
 While they each stand alone in terms of flavor, all three of these pies have something in common: par-baking.

 Par-baking is the practice of baking, either fully or partially, a pie crust before adding the filling.
 This is done with most custard pies because the custard cooks much faster than the crust itself.
 Par-baking the crust prevents the finished pie from being soggy or the crust from being undercooked.